 Laws about scattering cremated remains

 As of yet the scattering of cremains is not especially legislated.
 Technically, the EPA mandates that a burial (or scattering) at sea should be conducted 3 nautical miles from the coast.
 Cemeteries that offer memorial scattering gardens have their own regulations that families must abide by.
-If you are considering a public venue, you would need to contact the venue and inquire as to their regulations.
+If you are considering a public venue, you need to contact the venue and inquire about their regulations.

 As cremation and ash-scattering memorials grow in popularity many places have seen the opportunity arise to embrace the notion of offering memorial services for scattering.
 For example, golf courses have become popular scattering venues for former members and a great way to memorialize, fertilize and encourage the family to keep returning to the club!